pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 includes a simple editor that can maintain the metadata resources on which it relies.

-The plugin uses the Signal K resource provider as a backing store for metadata and requires at least one custom resource type (let's call it the *metadata resource type*) which acts as a repository for metadata resources.
+The plugin uses a Signal K resource provider as a backing store for metadata and requires at least one custom resource type (let's call it the *metadata resource type*) which acts as a repository for metadata resources.